maksimchudakov/conversion-rate-experiment/README.md

 - Experiment simulation
 - Visualization and statistical interpretation

-The goal is to measure whether a new design/version of a website leads to an improvement in conversion rate.
+The goal is to measure whether a new design/version of a website leads to an improvement in conversion rate